If you’ve suffered an injury or illness at work, you may be unsure of what to do next.

 What if I am unable to return work after an injury?

 A severe workplace injury or illness can mean that physically or mentally you are no longer able to perform your job to the same pre-injury capacity, or even at all.
-In the event you are not able to return to your job or suitable employments with your current employer, the workers compensation body in your state may:
+In the event you are not able to return to your job or suitable employment with your current employer, the workers' compensation body in your state may:

 Contact Shine Lawyers

 Shine Lawyers has more than 45 years experience when it comes to representing injured workers claim the compensation they deserve.

 If you’d like our legal advice on your situation and any potential claim, contact us to arrange a free, no-obligation chat with one of our experts.